joseph-flinn/site/frontend/posts/retro-success-psychological-safety.md

 to a point where all parties agree.
 In a world where logic rules emotions, this might work.
 However, all humans have an amygdala that processes all thought with emotions prior to getting to the prefrontal cortex to process it logically (Brown 2018).
-Getting to a place where the entire group is aligned and moving in single direction together is actually about getting to a point where everyone has felt heard and understood.
+Getting to a place where the entire group is aligned and moving in a single direction together is actually about getting to a point where everyone has felt heard and understood.
 When someone feels heard and understood, they are more open to hearing and understanding others which will eventually get to a place where a unified direction can be achieved (also known as consensus).
 Active listening and getting to a place where someone feels